This post may contain affiliate links. Please read my disclaimer for more information.

 Product dimensions – 13.1 x 10 x 18.1 inches

-- Doesn’t require daily cleaning
+- The coffee maker doesn’t require daily cleaning

 - The grinder isn’t in the same compartment as the water reservoir, so there isn’t any steam clogging the grinds.